Catholic Life and Mission

 A disciple of Christ is to become like Christ in all that we say and do.
 Being a disciple means we have to take the time to get to know Jesus through prayer, action, reaction and interaction.
 At Saint Mary’s, we spread and celebrate the word of God through our prayer and liturgies as well as through our actions and words.

-We will now focus on the theme of Discipleship during the Jubilee Year, beginning on Christmas Eve 2024 and lasting until the Feast of the Epiphany (6th January) 2026.
-The Jubilee Year 2025 will be a whole year of Discipleship, looking at some of the themes of the Year including care for creation, food poverty, forgiveness, and rest and worship.
+During the Jubilee Year, which began on Christmas Eve 2024 and lasted until the Feast of the Epiphany (6th January) 2026, our bishop’s theme was Discipleship.
+During the Jubilee year, we concentrated on themes such as care for creation, food poverty, forgiveness, and rest and worship.

 Missionary Discipleship: